andruschak/arcade-machine/README.md

 The display was a bit of a challenge.
 There are a few things to take into consideration when building an arcade machine.

 Ask yourself, do you want to CRT (big but lightgun friendly and more try to original) and LED (small, light, aspect ratio, resolution)?
-Originally I had an old TV in mind for using with this but during testing it was obvious it wouldnt work (lines and discolouration as I tested it) so I ended up having to go with LED.
+Originally I had an old TV in mind for using with this but during testing it was obvious it wouldnt work (lines and discolouration when tested) so it ended up having to to be LED.
 Luckily I had a 19inch 4:3 LG monitor that would work.
 The only bummer really is its size.
-I would have liked to go larger but it was really challenging to find anything in a 4:3 that was larger than 19inch (some $5000 medical monitors at 24 popped up... but a little more expensive than I was willing to pay).
+It would have be nice to go larger but it was really challenging to find anything in a 4:3 that was larger than 19inch (some $5000 medical monitors at 24inch popped up... but yeah.. no).

 Since 2011 there have been a lot of advances in the emulators and how they handle wide screen monitors.
 If I can find the time I would like to resize the front display holder to accomodate a 22 or 24 inch wide screen.
 Some more of this in the What's next section at the end of this write up.